 - 2015, Anne Arundel County, Maryland: $300,633.73 Verdict.
 An adult female is in a rear-end collision with the defendant while at a stop sign.
 Due to the accident, she suffers a hairline fracture of her skull, headaches, emotional distress, and injuries to her back and neck.
 The defendant attempts to argue contributory negligence on the plaintiff’s part and to dispute the reasonableness of the medical services provided to the plaintiff, but a jury agrees with the plaintiff and awards her $300,633.73.

 - 2014, Baltimore City, Maryland: $262,000 Verdict.
-A 38-year old taxi driver is proceeding through an intersection when defendant’s vehicle runs a red light and strikes his vehicle.
-Due to the collision, the plaintiff suffers a brain injury that leads to headaches, poor balance, dizziness, poor concentration, depression, disc herniation’s and bulges in his back, chest wall contusions, and back sprains.
-The defendant admits he is liable, but disputes the extent of plaintiff’s injuries.
-A jury agrees with the plaintiff, and awards him $12,000 in medical expenses and $250,000 in non-economic damages.
+A 38-year old taxi driver is proceeding through an intersection when the defendant’s vehicle runs a red light and strikes his vehicle.
+Due to the collision, the plaintiff suffers a brain injury that leads to headaches, poor balance, dizziness, poor concentration, depression, disc herniations and bulges in his back, chest wall contusions, and back sprains.
+The defendant admits he is liable but disputes the extent of the plaintiff’s injuries.
+A jury agrees with the plaintiff and awards him $12,000 in medical expenses and $250,000 in non-economic damages.

 - May 2014, Florida: $794,572 Verdict: A 37-year-old youth counselor was involved in a collision in Milton.
 She was rushed by ambulance to a local emergency room with concerns of neck and back discomfort and headaches.
 X-rays were conducted, and she was discharged.
 A few weeks later she visited her primary care doctor with complaints of neck and back pain.
 She was referred to a chiropractor who diagnosed her with posterior soft-tissue injuries in her lower back.
 She also sought treatment with a neurologist for constant headaches.
 The insurance company of the at-fault driver agreed to settle for the policy’s $25,000 limit.
 She then brought an underinsured motorist claim against her own insurance, State Farm.
 Naturally, State Farm argued the woman had no apparent signs of head or brain issues and contended she had a history of treatment for migraine headaches.
 A Pensacola court disagreed and awarded nearly $800,000.
 [Get more State Farm verdicts here.]